 As a student, can I get a copy of Microsoft Office?
 As a faculty/staff member wanting to work from home?

 As a student, you have access to a free copy of Microsoft Office as well as Windows 10.
-You can access your free copy from the online e-academy website https://webapps.tntech.edu/e-academy.
-After logging into e-academy, you can select Microsoft Office and download a copy of it.
-More detailed instructions can be found in the help article titled Free Microsoft Office Download for Students.
+You can access your free copy of Windows from the online E-Academy website https://webapps.tntech.edu/e-academy.
+After logging into E-Academy, you can select Microsoft Windows 10 and download a copy of it.

-As a faculty or staff member, you also get a free copy for working from home through your faculty/staff email on Office 365.
-Instructions on how to obtain and install Office can be found in the help article titled Install Office for Faculty and Staff for Home Use using Office 365.
+Faculty, staff, and students can also install Office 365.
+Instructions on how to obtain and install Office can be found in the help article titled Install Office from Office 365.

 What should I do if I don't see my class(es) in iLearn?